AndrejStojkovic/card-deck/README.md

 Small project I made in 30 minutes just for fun. :P

 ## How does it work?
 Well, first you open the site link below, then you enter how many cards to generate, you click 'Generate' and it shows you a list of cards.
-Simple! :D
+Simple!

 The script **card-deck.js** contains 2 classes (Card and Deck).
 Class **Card** contains only a constructor that has 2 inputs (suit and value)